telufulu/cpp_modules/README.md

-# cpp_modules
+# C++ Modules
-CPP Modules: basic exercise to understand everything about C++
+## CPP Modules: basic exercise to understand everything about C++
+This is a group of 42 Campus projects.
+They are designed to be the first approach to Object-Oriented Programming.